MariaBraganca/MariaBraganca/README.md

 Driven by Berlin’s startup scene spirit, I’ve created a Meetup group called **Berlin Architectural Network** and applied the knowledge from the **Bootcamp at Le Wagon** into building a social platform for architects.

-Now I’m looking forward to continue my journey as a **software architect** on building apps that bring people together!
+Now I’m looking forward to resume my career journey as a **software architect** by building apps that bring people together!

 ### Tools 🔨